ErrorTzy/writings/notes/Peter_seminar_mind/GilberHarmanTheIntrinsicQualityofExperience.md

 **The second objection**: A colorblind person can learn something new when they restore their color vision, even if they are completely knowledgeable about the functional description of colors.

+**Functionalists' account of concepts**: A concept is defined in terms of: 1. its connection with the perceptual input; 2. its connection with other concepts; 3. its connection with the behavioral output.

 > What do we mean when we say we have an experience of somthing?
 In ordinary language, when we say we have a good/bad experience, most of the time we are talking about some non-representational states like satisfaction, fear, anger, joy, etc. The "experience" of seeing a tree, however, is hardly something we say in ordinary language.

 > What exactly is the demand of "give an account" when we want to "give an account for intrinsic quality"?
 For example, we may say a circle is the graph of $x^2+y^2=r^2$ in Cartesian plane.
 But we may still ask why the set of points that fits this function has such circular geometrical feature.
 A mathematician would just say the question is confusing.